Am0rphous/Awesome/Cybersecurity and sysadmin tools /README.md

      - [ctop – Top-like Interface for Monitoring Docker Containers](https://www.tecmint.com/ctop-monitor-docker-containers/)
    - [Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.

    #### Security
    - [Falco](https://github.com/falcosecurity/falco) - Cloud Native Runtime Security
    - [ThreatMapper](https://github.com/deepfence/ThreatMapper) - Identify vulnerabilities in running containers, images, hosts and repositories.
+   - [Trivy Operator](https://github.com/aquasecurity/trivy-operator) - Scanning running images, but Kubernetes specific.

  ### Hypervisors